 - Please allow time at the end of your presentation for students to ask questions.

-- Talk about your career path and why you chose to pursue it or how you ended up
+- Talk about your career path and why you chose to pursue it or how you ended up where you are.

 - Explain what you like best/least about your job and/or career field.